 The British Library has significant experience of working with external research partners to attract joint funding from research councils and trusts.
 We welcome proposals that promise to produce the highest-quality research and lead to mutually beneficial outcomes.

-The British Library’s collections and areas of expertise are extremely wide-ranging and we collaborate on research across a diverse range of subjects and disciplines, from the humanities to data science and beyond.
+Our collections and areas of expertise are extremely wide-ranging and we collaborate on research across a diverse range of subjects and disciplines, from the humanities to data science and beyond.

 Some examples of past and current collaborative research projects are available on our project pages.